proofcarryingdata/zupass/README.md

 }
 ```

-This is a PCD becaues anyone can verify that what it claims is true by running the RSA signature verification locally on their computer.
+This is a PCD because anyone can verify that what it claims is true by running the RSA signature verification locally.

 ## What is the PCD SDK?s